Spectral analysis of attached and separated turbulent flows over a Gaussian-shaped bump: Introduction

 \subsection{The Gaussian bump benchmark experiment}

 APG-induced flow separation occurring on smooth surfaces is sometimes termed smooth body separation (SBS).
 This process is particularly difficult to predict and model, often times requiring extensive numerical and experimental research.
 As part of the recent research efforts to improve the capability of computational fluid dynamics (CFD) to accurately capture SBS in turbulent flows, a new benchmark case, termed the \textit{Boeing Gaussian Bump} was introduced \citep{williams_Experimental_2020, gray_New_2021}.
 Initial experiments using the geometry have been performed at the University of Washington by \citet{sarwas_Experimental_2019} and \citet{williams_Experimental_2020}, followed by an experimental campaign at the University of Notre Dame by \citet{gray_Experimental_2023a} and \citet{gray_New_2021, gray_Experimental_2022, gray_Benchmark_2022, gray_Turbulence_2023, gray_Experimental_2023}.
-The results of the latter are to a large extent archived on the ``NASA Langley Turbulence Modeling Resource'' website.
+The results of the latter are to a large extent archived on the ``NASA Turbulence Modeling Resource'' website.
 In this study we work with this dataset and, unless otherwise noted, ``experimental'' refers to the experiments performed at the University of Notre Dame.
+An overview of the three-dimensional geometry is provided in figure~\ref{fig:bump_3d}.
+Here, selected PIV interrogation windows are overlaid and coloured by the streamwise mean velocity component $\bar{u}$ from the experiment.
+All data shown in figure~\ref{fig:bump} are for $\Rey=2\times10^6$, where the flow is fully separated, with a TSB on the downstream face of the bump.
+Figure~\ref{fig:bump_data_pos} shows the streamwise and spanwise principal views, including the same PIV windows.
+Wall skin friction streamlines from a wall-modelled LES \citep{iyer_Assessing_2023, iyer_Wallmodeled_2023} are shown in figure~\ref{fig:bump_surf_stream} to provide an overview of the flow's three-dimensional structure, and figure~\ref{fig:bump_dynamics_sketch} shows a schematic of \textit{breathing} and \textit{shedding} dynamics in the flow.